PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Conclusion

 \section{Conclusion}

-In summary, this work proposes a framework that leverages LoRA to reduce the number of trainable parameters during pre-training of a large vision model.
-It provides a methodology to identify a transition point between full-parameter and low-parameter training, enabling explicit control over the accuracy–speed trade-off.
-While evaluated on ViT-Large, the approach is generalizable to other deep learning architectures.
-As future work, we plan to investigate online hyperparameter optimization techniques to establish a more principled and generalizable method for defining the convergence criterion in the partial convergence test, thereby enhancing the robustness, scalability, and applicability of the approach across diverse domains.
+In summary, we present and evaluate a LoRA-based approach for reducing trainable parameters during large vision model pre-training.
+Our results show that, under appropriate convergence criteria, low-rank constraints are sufficient to capture late-stage training refinements without significant accuracy loss.
+The method identifies an effective transition strategy between full-parameter and low-parameter training, giving users explicit control over the accuracy–speed trade-off.
+Although evaluated on ViT-Large, the approach generalizes to other architectures and is further enhanced through integration with ReLoRA.
+Future work will explore online hyperparameter optimization to establish a principled convergence criterion and improve robustness and scalability across domains.